voiio/voiio.github.io/accounts.md

 #### HireFire

 We use [HireFire][hirefire] in combination with Heroku for load based auto-scaling.
-Please, setup an account with your voiio E-Mail address and enable "2FA".
+Please set up an account with your voiio E-Mail address and enable "2FA".
 Only after completing both steps, we can add you to our "HireFire"-organization.
 Please refer to your team lead for adding you to the organization.

 [hirefire]: https://hirefire.io/

 #### Sentry

-We use GitHub SSO to sign into Sentry.
+We use GitHub SSO to sign in to Sentry.
 Simply go to https://sentry.io/voiio and login via GitHub.

 Please ask your team lead to add you to the right team.